CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

     ![](../Images/l30t3p1.png)

-    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
+    > **Note:** As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. After the repo has been cloned, navigate to the folder containing the application code files: